dipunm/backup/README.md

 # Backup tool
 This tool is designed to make backup and restores easier in linux applications.
 Currently it has been designed for Ubuntu, but hopefully as it gains adoption, it can become friendly for many other desktop linux distributions.
+Contributions are welcome.

 ## Install
 ```bash